 The maximum Annual Investment Allowance is to be shared between "related" companies in whatever proportion the owners decide.
 Companies are "related" if they have similar activities and/or shared premises.

-Annual "writing down allowances" on further plant and machinery expenditure is reduced to 18%.
+Annual "writing down allowances" on further plant and machinery expenditure is at 18%.

 Any "small" pools of unallowed capital expenditure under £1000 can be written off in full.

-Expenditure on certain defined fixtures and fittings within commercial buildings are eligible for an annual writing down allowance of just 8%.
+Expenditure on certain defined fixtures and fittings within commercial buildings are eligible for separate annual writing down allowances.
 Qualifying expenditure is set out in a statutory list which includes electrical lighing systems,lifts, escalators, thermal insulation, cold water systems, other water & space heating systems and ventialtion cooling.

 Note > always remember that special rules for capital allowances apply to North Sea oil and gas ring fence businesses.